Tony Stark’s Iron Man suit is cool. But it’s not real.

-The Tactical Assault Light Operators Suit is cool, too.
-But it is real and may soon be protecting America’s special operations forces going into harm’s way.
+The Tactical Assault Light Operators Suit was supposed to be a real version to protect America’s special operations forces when going into harm’s way.

 The TALOS suit “was chartered to explore and catalyze a revolutionary integration of advanced technology to provide comprehensive ballistic protection, peerless tactical capabilities and ultimately to enhance the strategic effectiveness of the SOF operator of the future,” Army Gen. Joseph L. Votel III, Socom’s commander, said at the National Defense Industries Association’s Special Operations/Low-intensity Conflict Symposium here yesterday.

-The joint acquisition task force for the suit was established in November 2013 and is banking on breakthrough technology — or technologies — to protect special operators, Votel said.
-Socom, he said, has put together an unprecedented group from industry, academia and government to develop the prototype.
+The joint acquisition task force for the suit was established in November 2013 and banked on breakthrough technology — or technologies — to protect special operators, Votel said.
+Socom, he said, put together an unprecedented group from industry, academia and government to develop the prototype.